yochaigal/cairn/wip/2e/vald.md

 Of the various peoples and tribes, it is said that they speak a harsh, guttural speech, sprinkled with familiar words and phrases.
 Their warriors carry weapons that spin of their own volition, glowing brighter with each rotation.
 When the blades are finally released, their heated edges can split flesh and even rock with deadly ease.
 To date, no one has successfully parlayed with the _People Who Live Below_.
 Some contend that there are bustling towns, cities, and even great palaces in the Roots!
 Of course, few scholars believe them, and those that do have been ostracized into obscurity by their peers.
 Still, explorers cannot deny the ancient husks of impressive architecture found throughout the Roots, the ancient cities and enormous ships of an unimaginable world.
 Hazy reports claim that one such ruin, a gargantuan ziggurat boasting hundreds of levels, still flickers with light and life.
 These rumors have yet to be substantiated.

 Today, most know to avoid any mention of Gates, or keys, or related alchemy.
-But of course, there are those that cannot resist the draw...
+But of course, there are always those that cannot resist its draw...

 ## The Vald Calendar

 ### Overview

 There are 24 hours in a day and 6 days in a week.
-Each month consists of 24 days (or 4 weeks), making a total of 12 months or 288 days in a year.
-The calendar is divided into 4 seasons of 72 days each.
+Each month consists of 24 days (or 4 weeks), for a total of 12-months (or 294 days) per year.
+The calendar is divided into 4 seasons of 72 days each, with an additional 6-day Leap Week at the end of each year.

 ### Days of the Week